-Appendix I is not included.
+Appendix I is not included in this report.

 INELIGIBLE INVESTMENTS: Unless specifically approved by the Retirement System, certain securities, strategies and investments are ineligible for inclusion within separately managed accounts in the Retirement System's asset base.
 Among these are: